MisterChief53/Metapulse-wiki/pages/WebServer.md

 	- Execute the `docker-compose.yml`, and after the website compiles, it will be on `localhost:3000`.
 - ## On the WebView
 	- Currently, the `websiteview` page fetches from `localhost`.
 You need to use the API's public IP instead of localhost for this to work.
+- ## Logging in
+- Once the webserver and the accounts server are up and running, the login page will be shown on `localhost:3000`.
+There are two accounts available to login coming from the database seeder.
+For more info: ((6605c504-3f1b-4b15-9a71-3ec1f1c87cb0)) .
+- ## Functionality of the Navbar
+- This component is displayed on all the pages as it provides navigation between pages.
+- **It's consists of the folllowing elements:**
+	- Home button: The white button with the text 'Metapulse' redirects to the websiteview when a user clicks on it.
+	- User's money: Contains the amount of coins the user currently has.
+This money can be used to buy items from the websiteview.
+	- Profile buton: It is represented as a purple circular button and contains the initial letter of the user's name.
+When the user clicks this button, the sign out option is displayed.
+	- Sell button: This button redirects the user to the sellview page.
 - ## Functionality of the  WebsiteView
 - Websiteview represents the main page of the site.
 This is where you can see the display of item for sale that you can purchase.
 This page is shown before you log in to Metapulse.
 - **It’s composed of the following elements:**